-Zhan Zhuang means ‘standing like a tree’, or ‘stand as a stake’.
+Zhan Zhuang means ‘standing like a tree’, or ‘standing as a stake‘.
 Standing still in different basic positions, without external movement, is the core exercise of this Chi Kung style.
 In the training this is alternated with dynamic exercises; attentive movements (Shi Li and Mo Ca Bu), step training (Zhou Bu), partner work (Tui Shou), stretching and relaxation exercises (Dao Yin or Do In).
-Forms like Ba Duan Jin and Golden Ball Tai Chi are also practiced.
+Classic excercises like Ba Duan Jin and Golden Ball Tai Chi are also practiced.

 Zhan Zhuang Chi Kung distinguishes itself from other forms of Chi Kung because energy is not guided by thoughts.
 The circulation of energy in the body is stimulated by a combination of still postures and dynamic exercises.
 This method is unique to Zhan Zhuang.